 Hammonds, Edwards lead Georgia past No. 9 Memphis 65-62

-Hammonds, Edwards lead Georgia past No. 9 Memphis 65-62Memphis forward Precious Achiuwa (55) defends as Georgia guard Anthony Edwards (5) shoots in the first half of an NCAA college basketball game Saturday, Jan.
-4, 2020, in Memphis, Tenn.
-(AP Photo/Karen Pulfer Focht)

-MEMPHIS, Tenn.
-(AP) -- Tom Crean and Georgia finally grabbed a win over an AP Top 25 team despite the Bulldogs' two leading scorers struggling with their shooting.
+MEMPHIS, Tenn. — Tom Crean and Georgia finally grabbed a win over an AP Top 25 team despite the Bulldogs’ two leading scorers struggling with their shooting.

 Rayshaun Hammonds had 15 points and 12 rebounds, and Anthony Edwards added 13 points as Georgia ended No. 9 Memphis’ 10-game winning streak, beating the Tigers 65-62 on Saturday.